janegilring/posts/janegilring/vs-code-dev-containers/vs-code-dev-containers.md

 :::image type="content" source="images/step5-1-using-dev-container.png" alt-text="Using development container":::

-You can actually click on the green "Dev Container" buttom to bring up a menu with relevant options such as reopening the folder locally and so on:
+You can click on the green "Dev Container" button to bring up a menu with relevant options such as reopening the folder locally and so on:

 :::image type="content" source="images/step5-2-using-dev-container.png" alt-text="Using development container":::